Ceebs93/THDM_T3PS_scanner/docs/usage.md

     dataset.
 Needs to be consistent with Parameter Point Processor.
 - `config`: contains the `T3PS` config templates.
 The token placeholders `program_`, `nCores_`,
     `chain_length_` are replaced by
-- `jobs`: folder contains the invididual jobs in format of `JOB_TAG/job_XXX`.
+- `jobs`: folder contains the individual jobs in format of `JOB_TAG/job_XXX`.
 This directory contains:
     - `t3ps.conf`: the `T3PS` configuration of the submitted jobs
     - `job.template`: the job template needed by `T3PS`.